minjiechen/magnetchallenge/README.md

 ## **We marked the completion of the MagNet Challenge 2023 by hosting an Award Ceremony at APEC 2024.
 The Award Ceremony was well attended with ~100 student participants and audiences.

+## **More information will be made available on the PELS website, together with information for tranferring the prize money.
+We are still in the process of tranferring the prize money between Princeton and IEEE.
+We will be in touch in a few weeks!

 [APEC Pictures](https://drive.google.com/drive/folders/1-VbrRPGz0z3LtHOV-qnWxxeaa6QeXG4C?usp=sharing)

 [APEC Slides](docs/ceremonyslides.pdf)